denis-yuen/write_api_experiment/README.md

 It also has the following limitations

 1. The service lacks a GUI and is purely a tool provided for developers doing conversion
-2. A full implementation awaits testing
-3. It is not possible to create build triggers in Quay.io programmatically at this time.
+2. It is not possible to create build triggers in Quay.io programmatically at this time.
 So new refresh code in Dockstore 1.2 is required.
+3. The service and client only handles local files.
+It currently does not handle file provisioning.

 ## Client Prerequisites
 - Write API web service and all its prerequisites